biopython/biopython.github.io/wiki/BioGeography.md

 A manual search conducted on the GBIF website can return results in the form of an XML file adhering to the [DarwinCore](http://en.wikipedia.org/wiki/Darwin_Core) data standard.
-An example file can be found in biopython's Tests/Geography directory, with the name *utric\_search\_v2.xml*.
+An example file can be found in Biopython's Tests/Geography directory, with the name *utric\_search\_v2.xml*.
 This file contains over 1000 occurrence records for *Utricularia*, a genus of carnivorous plant.